 TLD;DR – watch this video!

-So, in this edition of “Hope This Helps“, we’ll discuss exactly why — and how — you should do it.
+So, in this article, we’ll discuss exactly why — and how — you should do it.

 Let’s get started.

 Why you should integrate Google Ad Manager with email

 There are plenty of reasons to run native ads in email from Google Ad Manager.

 It’s simple.
 Consumers trust email.
 And in an age where trust is dwindling due to data privacy concerns and fake news, that’s crucial.

 As we found in our recent industry survey, online-only media earns a trust rating of just 55%, and only 34% trust social media as a news source.
 Email subscribers, on the other hand, say trust is the #1 reason they sign up for publisher newsletters.
 They know what they’re getting into and they know personalized content will be coming straight to their inbox.

 We get it.
 Sometimes your monthly budget runs out on Google Ad Manager but you still want to sell ads.
 PowerInbox can help — providing the backfill you need to keep revenue coming in through email monetization.